-1.1 Immunization Services Support (ISS) - NOT APPLICABLE

-1.1.1 Management of ISS Funds - NOT APPLICABLE
+- 1.1 Immunization Services Support (ISS) NOT APPLICABLE - 1.1.1 Management of ISS Funds NOT APPLICABLE

-Please describe the mechanism for management of ISS funds, including the role of the Inter-Agency Co-ordinating Committee (ICC).
-Please report on any problems that have been encountered involving the use of those funds, such as delay in availability for programme use.

-1.1.2 Use of Immunization Services Suppor t- NOT APPLICABLE

-► In the past year, the following major areas of activities have been funded with the GAVI/Vaccine Fund contribution.

-Funds received during the reporting year \\\\\ Remaining funds (carry over) from the previous year \\\\\

-Table 1 : Use of funds during reported calendar year 20\\

-Amount of funds

-Area of Immunization Total amount in PUBLIC SECTOR PRIVA
+ISS funds, including the role of the Inter-Agency Co-ordinating Committee (I puntered involving the use of those funds, such as delay in availability for programmers.
+1.1.2 Use of Immuni zotion Sarvicas Si upport - NOT APPLICABLE 1.1.2 USC 01 Hillium Lation Sci vices St upport - NOT ATTEICABLE In the past year , the following major areas of activi ities have been funded with the GAVI/Vaccine Fund contribution.
+Funds received during the repo rting vear Remaining funds (carry over) fr rom the previous yea ar Table 1 : Use of funds during re eported calendar yea or 20 Area of Immunization Total amount in Amount of funds Services Support US\$ PUBLIC SECTOR PRIVATE

-Services Support US \$ Central Central Region/State/Province District
+Central Region/State/Province District SECTOR &

-· · · Other

-Vaccines
+Vaccines Other

 Injection supplies

 Personnel

 Transportation

 Maintenance and overheads

-Training

-IEC / social mobilization
+Training IEC / social mobilization

 Outreach

 Supervision

 Monitoring and evaluation

 Epidemiological surveillance

 Vehicles

 Cold chain equipment

 Other (specify)

 Total:

 Remaining funds for next

 year:

-\If no information is available because of block grants, please indicate under 'other'.

-Please attach the minutes of the ICC meeting(s) when the allocation of funds was discussed.
+If no information is available because of Please attach the minutes of the ICC meeti

-Please report on major activities conducted to strengthen immunization, as well as, problems encountered in relation to your multi-year plan.
+year: If no information is available because of block grants, please indicate under 'other'.
+Please attach the minutes of the he ICC meeting(s) wl hen the allocation of fun ds was discussed.
+Please report on major activiti Please report on major activities conducted to strengthen immunization, as well as, problems encountered in relation to your multi-year plan.

-1.1.3 Immunization Data Quality Audit (DQA) (If it has been implemented in your country) - NOT APPLICABLE

-► Has a plan of action to improve the reporting system based on the recommendations from the DQA been prepared?
+1.1.3 Immunization Data Quality Audit (DQA) (If it has been implemented in your country) - NOT APPLICABLE Has a plan of action to improve the reporting system based on the recommendations from the DQA been prepared?
 If yes, please attach the plan.

-NO

-• If yes, please attach the plan and report on the degree of its implementation.
+YES NO If yes, please attach the plan and report on the degree of its implementation.
 Please attach the minutes of the ICC meeting where the plan of action for the DQA was discussed and endorsed by the ICC.

-Please list studies conducted regarding EPI issues during the last year (for example, coverage surveys, cold chain assessment, EPI review).
+Please report on studies conducted regarding EPI issues during the last year (for example, coverage surveys).